-P&I LOUs are not accepted except with the Claimant's consent.
+P&I LOUs are not accepted unless consented by the Claimants.

 Once security is furnished, an order for release of the ship could be obtained during Court working hours.

 An order of arrest could be contested by filing a written application supported by an affidavit stating the grounds for such contest.